aleczandru1989/architectural-recipes/asynchronous-communication/README.md

 - Producer → Broker → Consumer (with filter)
 - Ensures selective delivery based on conditions.
 - Useful for reducing traffic and focusing on relevant data

+## ⏩ Aggregation
+Aggregation is a messaging pattern where multiple related messages are combined into a single, consolidated event.
+Instead of delivering each message individually, the broker or consumer groups them based on defined criteria (such as keys, counts, or time windows) and produces a summarized result.
+- Producer → Broker → Consumer (with aggregator)
+- Ensures consolidated delivery by merging multiple messages into one output.
+- Useful for reducing message volume and providing higher-level insights (totals, averages, summaries).